Pilocarpine: Pharmacology

 Pilocarpine is a drug that acts as a muscarinic receptor agonist.
-It acts on a subtype of muscarinic receptor (M_{3}) found on the iris sphincter muscle, causing the muscle to contract - resulting in pupil constriction (miosis).
+It acts on a subtype of muscarinic receptor (M_{3}) found on the iris sphincter muscle, causing the muscle to contract – resulting in pupil constriction (miosis).
 Pilocarpine also acts on the ciliary muscle and causes it to contract.
 When the ciliary muscle contracts, it opens the trabecular meshwork through increased tension on the scleral spur.
 This action facilitates the rate that aqueous humor leaves the eye to decrease intraocular pressure.
 Paradoxically, when pilocarpine induces this ciliary muscle contraction (known as an accommodative spasm) it causes the eye's lens to thicken and move forward within the eye.
-This movement causes the iris (which is located immediately in front of the lens) to also move forward, narrowing the Anterior chamber angle.
+This movement causes the iris (which is located immediately in front of the lens) to also move forward, narrowing the anterior chamber angle.
 Narrowing of the anterior chamber angle increases the risk of increased intraocular pressure.

 Society and culture

 Preparation

 Plants in the genus Pilocarpus are the only known sources of pilocarpine, and commercial production is derived entirely from the leaves of Pilocarpus microphyllus (Maranham Jaborandi).
 This genus grows only in South America, and Pilocarpus microphyllus is native to several states in northern Brazil.

-Pilocarpine is extracted from the leaves of Pilocarpus microphyllus in a multi-step process : the sample is moistened with dilute sodium hydroxide to transform the alkaloid into its free-base form then extracted using chloroform or a suitable organic solvent.
+Pilocarpine is extracted from the leaves of Pilocarpus microphyllus in a multi-step process: the sample is moistened with dilute sodium hydroxide to transform the alkaloid into its free-base form then extracted using chloroform or a suitable organic solvent.
 Pilocarpine can then be further purified by re-extracting the resulting solution with aqueous sulfuric acid then readjusting the pH to basic using ammonia and a final extraction by chloroform.

-It can also be synthesized from 2-ethyl-3-carboxy-2-butyrolactone in a 8 steps process from the acyl chloride (by treatment with thionyl chloride) via a Arndt–Eistert reaction with diazomethane then by treatment with potassium phthalimide and potassium thiocyanate.
+It can also be synthesized from 2-ethyl-3-carboxy-2-butyrolactone in an eight-step process from the acyl chloride (by treatment with thionyl chloride) via a Arndt–Eistert reaction with diazomethane then by treatment with potassium phthalimide and potassium thiocyanate.